githubtraining/using-github-actions-for-ci/responses/read-failed-log.md

       at Object.toBe (__test__/game.test.js:14:23)
 ```

 This tells us that a unit test has been written that names the two players Salem and Nate, and then checks if that name sticks.
 However, we get :banana: Bananas instead of Nate!
+How did this happen?

-It's common practice to name test files the same as the code file they are testing, but with a `.test.js` extension.
-Therefore, we can assume that this error is caused by a problem in the `game.js` file.
+To find out, it may help to know it's common practice to name test files the same as the code file they are testing, but with a `.test.js` extension.
+Therefore, we can assume that the test result from `game.test.js` is caused by a problem in `game.js`.
 I'll point it out below.